 For example, if there is a change in your sales process or you want your sales team to upsell or cross-sell a few products, mention it clearly in your sales documentation.

-2. Add a Feedback Section at the End of Every Article
+Add a Feedback Section at the End of Every Article

-To take regular feedback, all you need to do is add a simple feedback question such as – Did you find this article helpful at the end of every article.
+Capturing feedback in your documentation is super easy.
+All you need to do is add a feedback form comprising the question – “Did you find this article helpful”.
 The answer options can be Yes/No. When someone selects No, a list of possible reasons will appear along with a comment box.

 Sales folks cannot spend hours looking out for something, especially when they are in the middle of a call, email, or social media conversation.
 Their job requires them to have the most updated information at their fingertips so that they can sell better and faster.

 Your sales documentation should have a powerful search system and a clearly visible search bar that delivers the right responses to the questions asked.